spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/install.md

 6. Choose `VMware vSphere` as the cloud type.
 This is the default.

 7. Type an enterprise cluster name, or use the default value.
+Your VM instances will use this name as a prefix.

 8. When prompted, enter the information listed in each of the following tables.